 The resolution reached would keep the company’s spending on track whilst satisfying vendors and customers, and meeting contractual obligations.

 To make the company profitable, the accounting supervisor would develop and incorporate operating procedures for individual department so that cash flow can be checked and efficiently tracked.

-His/her job description also include overseeing budgets, profit, accounts receivable, accounts payable and loss statements, benefits, payroll and capital investments.
+The accounting supervisor job description also includes overseeing budgets, profit, accounts receivable, accounts payable and loss statements, benefits, payroll and capital investments.